Popular now on KPCC

-Sandra Oshiro is KPCC's Education Editor.
+Sandra Oshiro is a KPCC Senior Editor.

 Sandra served as managing editor, digital for Honolulu's largest newspaper, "The Honolulu Advertiser."
 There, she helped the organization transition from a primarily print operation to a multi-platform newsroom.
 She also directed a diversity initiative that broadened coverage of underserved communities and introduced reporters to more diverse sources.
 As a reporter in Hawaii, she covered government and business and was an early adopter of computer-assisted reporting techniques.

 Prior to that, Sandra served as regional editor for 24 AOL Patch sites in California.
 She managed a team of 18 editors and organized the 2012 national and local election coverage.
 Most recently, she worked as an interim editor for The Poynter Institute where she assisted in coverage of issues facing journalism and media.

 She's won several awards for her work, including a public service award from the Hawaii Chapter of Society of Professional Journalists for a series she and a colleague did on child abuse.
 Sandra received her B.A. from the University of Hawaii and her master's degree from Columbia's Graduate School of Journalism.

 Supporters of two major GOP candidates for governor failed to unite behind one, jeopardizing Republican chances of advancing from the June 5 primary to the general.

 If you need a speedy guide to the important congressional races in this year's June 5 primary election, you've come to the right place.